Revised fishing regulations, including a trout and salmon stamp, were approved Tuesday by the the state’s Regulations Review Committee.

 Tenkara fishing, a traditional Japanese method of fly-fishing without a reel, is now allowed in fly fishing areas.

 The period when broodstock salmon gear restriction applies to all species in broodstock areas is now from Sept.
-1 to March 31 (inclusive).carp, catfish, Congress Street, Connecticut DEEP, Connecticut Department of Energy and Environmental Protection, fishing regulations, Merritt Parkway, Mill River, TMA, trout and salmon stamp, Trout Management Area, trout stamp, Wild Trout Management Area, WTMA
+1 to March 31 (inclusive).Tags: carp, catfish, Congress Street, Connecticut DEEP, Connecticut Department of Energy and Environmental Protection, fishing regulations, Merritt Parkway, Mill River, TMA, trout and salmon stamp, Trout Management Area, trout stamp, Wild Trout Management Area, WTMA